bkryza/clang-uml/docs/installation.md

 LLVM_VERSION=16 make release
 # or specify path to a specific llvm-config binary, e.g.:
 LLVM_CONFIG_PATH=/usr/bin/llvm-config-16 make release
+# or directly specify the path where LLVMConfig.cmake can be found on your system, e.g.:
+CMAKE_PREFIX=/usr/lib/llvm-16/lib/cmake/llvm make release

 # Optionally, to install in default prefix
 make install